 What Is Thatch?

-Thatch is a tangle of dead and living plant parts (stems, crowns, rhizomes, and roots) that accumulate below the green part of the lawn and above the soil.
+Thatch is a tangle of dead and living plant parts (stems, crowns, stolons, rhizomes, and roots) that accumulate below the green part of the lawn and above the soil.
 Microorganisms and soil insects slowly decay this material.
-Generally, stem nodes and crowns are most resistant to decay and leaves are easily decayed.
-Grass clippings—which are mostly leaves that are composed primarily of water—do not significantly contribute to thatch accumulation.
-Thatch becomes a problem when accumulation exceeds decay due to vigorous growth or environmental conditions that slow decomposition.
+Generally, stem nodes, crowns, and lateral shoots (stolons and rhizomes) are most resistant to decay while leaves are easily decayed.
+Grass clippings, which are mostly leaves that are composed primarily of water, do not significantly contribute to thatch accumulation.
+Thatch becomes a problem when accumulation exceeds decay due to vigorous lateral shoot growth or environmental conditions that slow decomposition.
 Factors contributing to thatch accumulation include:

 - Fast-growing grass cultivars or species

 - Infrequent mowing or high mowing levels (2 inches or above)